debalina2006/Password_Generator_main/README.md

 ## Credits

-This Password Generator project was created by Gaurav Kumar.
-The project was developed after watching a tutorial video by LOVE BABBAR in Dot Batch.
+This Password Generator project was created by Debalina Roy.
 The following technologies and resources were used in the development of this project:

 - HTML
 - CSS